 Nepal's ruling communist party's meet to decide PM's future deferred again

-A crucial meeting of Nepal's ruling communist party to decide the political future of embattled Prime Minister K P Sharma Oli was on Wednesday postponed once again for Friday, amidst intra-party rifts and calls for his resignation over his style of functioning and anti-India statements.
-The meeting of the Nepal Communist Party’s 45-member powerful Standing Committee was scheduled to be held on Wednesday.
+A crucial meeting of the ruling Nepal Communist Party to decide the political future of beleaguered Prime Minister K P Sharma Oli was once again deferred on Wednesday till Friday to allow more time for the top leaders to reach a power-sharing deal amid the heightened intra-party rift and his anti-India remarks.
+As the leaders need more time for negotiations, the 45-member Standing Committee meeting scheduled for Wednesday has been postponed till Friday morning, said Surya Thapa, the Prime Minister's Press advisor.

-With the latest deferment, the crucial Standing Committee meeting of the NCP has been put off for the fourth time in an apparent bid to provide enough time for the two chairmen of the party -- Oli and Pushpa Kamal Dahal 'Prachanda' -- to reach consensus amidst the heightened intra-party rifts.
+The ruling party is facing crisis after Prime Minister Oli accused Prachanda and other dissident leaders of hatching conspiracy to remove him from power aligning with the southern neighbour.
 The differences between the two factions of the NCP -- one led by Oli and the other led by 'Prachanda' on the issue of power-sharing – has recently intensified after the prime minister unilaterally decided to prorogue the budget session of Parliament.

 The Prachanda faction, backed by senior leaders and former prime ministers Madhav Kumar Nepal and Jhalanath Khanal, has been demanding Oli's resignation, saying his recent anti-India remarks were "neither politically correct nor diplomatically appropriate."
 According to the My Republica newspaper, Oli and Prachanda have held a series of talks to iron out their differences.
 Oli is under intense pressure to step down from the posts of Prime Minister and party chairperson as a majority of the NCP leaders have asked him to do so owing to the government's lackluster response to the COVID-19 pandemic and his unilateral actions, bypassing the party.

 The two leaders held talks for two hours on Friday last week.
-They also held an hour-long meeting on Sunday and a one-on-one meeting on Monday in an attempt to minimise their differences.
-According to sources, their meeting had ended on a ‘positive note’.
-On Sunday, China’s ambassador Hou met with the senior leader of the NCP and former prime minister Madhav Nepal at his residence in Koteshwor and they discussed the current situation.
+They also held an hour-long meeting on Sunday and a one-on-one meeting on Monday and Tuesday in an attempt to minimise their differences.
+According to sources, their meeting had ended on a 'positive note'.
+On Sunday, China's ambassador Hou met with the senior leader of the NCP and former prime minister Madhav Nepal at his residence and they discussed the current political situation.

 The Chinese envoy had also called on President Bidya Devi Bhandari.
-Hou on Tuesday met senior leaders and former prime ministers Madhav Nepal and Khanal as hectic negotiations for a power-sharing deal were going on between Oli and the dissident group led by Prachanda.
+Hou on Tuesday met former prime minister Khanal as hectic negotiations for a power-sharing deal were going on between Oli and the dissident group led by Prachanda.

 This was not the first time that the Chinese ambassador intervened in Nepal's internal affairs at a time of crisis.
 One-and-a-half months ago, when the NCP's intra-party feud reached the climax, Hou held separate meetings with President Bhandari, Prime Minister Oli and other senior leaders including Prachanda and Madhav Nepal.